lncndev/onodera/README.md

 ### TODO before v2 Mizuhara
  - MAL scraper
  - Official hosted instance
+ - Onodera Tsukamu: Torrent grabber and downloader
+   - Tsukamu Server: Finds and keeps DB of torrents while not actually storing any torrents or magnet links (will be part of Onodera server)
+   - Tsukamu Client: Asks server for torrent and downloads it
  - Art
  - Episode support
  - Page edit history